Two Nashville churches, wrecked by tornadoes years apart, lean on each other in storms' wake

 Although the tornado struck early Saturday evening, Community Baptist was full of people attending an appreciation banquet for Pastor Johnson and his wife Donella Johnson.
 In a video message to the congregation posted on the church's Facebook page Sunday, Donella Johnson said several members needed emergency surgery.
 Their injuries included broken hips and femurs.

 One of the people injured was George Presley, who suffered a head wound that left him with several staples.
-He returned to the ruins of the church on Monday and pointed out the Life Center building, where people had been preparing for the banquet when the storm hit.
+He returned to the ruins of the church on Monday and pointed out the Life Center building, where people had been preparing for the banquet.

 “When the roof came off, all the water and stuff just started coming in,” he said.
 They took what little cover they could behind tables.
 Presley was next door in the church itself when the storm decimated that building as well.
 His wife was in the other building.